 The inevitable happened when I installed BOINC on my AMD 1090T workstation and attached the project Androinc.
-The SSD SATA hard drive quickly filled up with numerous files which over extended the partition and caused Windows Server 2003 to come to a complete stop.
+The SSD SATA hard drive quickly filled up with numerous files that overextended the partition and caused Windows Server 2003 to come to a complete stop.
 My solution was to use the handy bootable CD made possible by the utility called GParted to copy the partition to a new Western Digital WD1002FAEX SATA 6Gps 1Tb hard drive.
 How can you make a bootable file recovery CD using GParted?
 Will GParted recognize all your SATA hard drives and even a Thermaltake BlacX USB 3.0 docking station?
-How can you make a NTFS disk backup using Partimage?
+How can you make an NTFS disk backup using Partimage?
 Read On To Find Out!

 GParted is a combination of Linux utilities that all work together to help you fix or maintain your Microsoft Windows NTFS partitions.
 You can think of this system as a disc rescue or image backup program.
-The utility uses the Debian Linux 2.6.37 series kernel to mount your SATA, IDE and USB hard drives in a shell and give you a veritable toolbox of goodies to configure them with.
+The utility uses the Debian Linux 2.6.37 series kernel to mount your SATA, IDE, and USB hard drives in a shell and give you a veritable toolbox of goodies to configure them with.

 INCLUDED PACKAGES WITH STANDARD GPARTED LIVE DISTRIBUTION

 Mlterm – Multilingual terminal emulator (provides access to command line)

 Partimage – Backup partitions into a compressed image file